 effective organizational, time-management and task prioritization skills.

 You can also encourage them to do some of the requisite reading, or provide

-in-home tutoring over the summer months.
+in-home and online tutoring over the summer months.

 If your child struggles academically, you can really give them a jump start

 by filling in the missing building blocks in their academic knowledge

 over the summer.
 Just one or two sessions a week is all they need to catch

 up and even move ahead so that they can start the new academic year without

 adding academic woes to their list of challenges.

 Start getting your child up at the right time for school a week prior to